Calaverd/Pajarito-Exampes/README.md

 ```bash
     love .
 ```
+Or try they on the [online live demo](https://calaverd-dev.blog/es/lab/Pajarito/)

 You can see their code in the `examples` directory.
-Notice that the examples try to ignore the graphical boilerplate to focus on the relevant showcase of the library.
+Notice that the examples will try to ignore the graphical boilerplate to focus on the relevant showcase of the library.

 ## License